-Such experience has stood the EBRD in good stead when it has expanded its original region of operations into new countries such as Mongolia (in 2006), Turkey (2009), Jordan, Tunisia, Morocco, Egypt and Kosovo (in 2012), Cyprus (2014) and Greece (2015).
-It is currently active in more than 30 countries from central Europe to central Asia and the southern and eastern Mediterranean.
+Such experience has stood the EBRD in good stead when it has expanded its original region of operations into new countries such as Mongolia (in 2006), Turkey (2009), Jordan, Tunisia, Morocco, Egypt and Kosovo (in 2012), Cyprus (2014), Greece (2015) and Lebanon (2017).
+It is currently active in more than 30 countries from central Europe to central Asia and the southern and eastern Mediterranean, plus the West Bank and Gaza.
 The Czech Republic is the only member to have ‘graduated’ from the EBRD and no longer receives investment from the Bank.

 The EBRD’s understanding of how a market economy works and engagement with other international financial institutions also allowed us to play a crucial role in stabilising the region and planning for recovery after the shock of the global financial crisis in 2008.

 Uniquely for a development bank, the EBRD has a political mandate in that it assists only those countries ‘committed to and applying the principles of multi-party democracy [and]pluralism’.
 Safeguarding the environment and a commitment to sustainable energy are also central to the EBRD’s activity.